Programming language: Syntax

 Syntax highlighting is often used to aid programmers in recognizing elements of source code.
 The language above is Python.

 A programming language's surface form is known as its syntax.
 Most programming languages are purely textual; they use sequences of text including words, numbers, and punctuation, much like written natural languages.
-On the other hand, some programming languages are graphical, using visual relationships between symbols to specify a program.
+In contrast, some programming languages are graphical, using visual relationships between symbols to specify a program.

 The syntax of a language describes the possible combinations of symbols that form a syntactically correct program.
 The meaning given to a combination of symbols is handled by semantics (either formal or hard-coded in a reference implementation).
 Since most languages are textual, this article discusses textual syntax.

 The programming language syntax is usually defined using a combination of regular expressions (for lexical structure) and Backus–Naur form (for grammatical structure).
 Below is a simple grammar, based on Lisp: